PennLINC/sMRI_ChronicPain/README.md

 ## Pre-registration
 following
 * Registered on [PROSPERO](https://www.crd.york.ac.uk/prospero/) on 23/01/2020
+* ID: CRD42020176498
+* Title: Meta-Analysis of Structural Imaging Studies in Patients with Chronic Pain

 # CODE DOCUMENTATION
 The following describes all the steps that need to be performed for replication including set up, statistical main and subanalyses as well figure generation and result interpretation.